6.2 Entanglement#

 Overview#

 Entanglement is the defining feature of quantum mechanics with no classical counterpart: when two systems are entangled, the state of the whole cannot be decomposed into independent states of the parts.
-This unit develops the mathematical framework for composite quantum systems, quantifies entanglement using information-theoretic tools, and explores how Bell’s theorem rules out local hidden variable theories.
+This unit defines product and entangled states, develops the Schmidt decomposition and entanglement entropy as quantitative tools, and explores how Bell’s theorem rules out local hidden variable theories.

 Topics#